 Dina: « EEG signals are captured on the head surface and are typically very small in peak-to-peak amplitude, ranging from as little as 5 μV to 300 μV.
 As a result of the small intensity of signals which originate from the activity of neurons, our acquisition PCB is designed to amplify its input several folds.
 To ensure a good signals reading, our design’s stages offer a combined gain of approximately 18000.
 In addition to the need for increasing the strength of the signal, the EEG recorded activity of neurons is rhythmic and our PCB is selective to a range of frequencies typically associated with mental activity, which is 0.5 to 35 Hz. »

 Andréanne: « As can be seen on our board and as the schematic of our design will show more clearly, the signal coming from electrodes for each channel is first amplified through an instrumentation amplifier.
 Consequently and as we can see (on Charles), the circuit contains 5 electrodes and each of the 4 signal channels refers to the reference electrode.
 Notice that for convenient design and test reasons, the reference electrode and the bias electrode are the same.
 In future work, we will ensure to separate them in order to improve the flexibility of the EEG acquisition circuit.
-For the demonstration, we choose to place two electrodes on each side on the head (on verra ici ce qu’on fait précisement). all signals then travels through low and high pass analog filters to keep only the frequency band of interest.
+For the demonstration, we choose to place two electrodes on each side on the head (on verra ici ce qu’on fait précisement)., all signals then travels through low and high pass analog filters to keep only the frequency band of interest.
 A notch analog filter then removes the 60-Hz power-line frequency interference.
 The signal is further amplified before it is directed to an analog-to-digital converter that connects to a raspberry pi computer over its I2C protocol.
 The raspberry pi runs our data processing program, which provides real time signal processing capabilities.
 Reading 4 channels simultaneously, we reach an acquisition rate of XX Hz.
 Through the interface we can visualize real-time signals in the time and frequency domains, and for each acquisition channel. »

 If we are able to demonstrate the detection of alpha waves, we do it at this moment in the video.